KrasnitzLab/sgains/README.md

 # Sparse Genomic Analysis of Individual Nuclei by Sequencing (s-GAINS)

-**Please note that this software is still under construction and not ready for general use**

 [![DOI](https://zenodo.org/badge/98500084.svg)](https://zenodo.org/badge/latestdoi/98500084)

 This document describes how to setup `s-GAINS` pipeline tool and its basic command.